My CGPA is below 3.2. Can I still apply?

 While there is no specific form for recommendation letters, referees can either complete the "Recommendation" portion on the uApply form or an applicant can upload a separate letter which must be on letterhead.

 Can my referees send their letters via email?

 No. All the reference letters must be uploaded in uApply.

 What level of funding is provided for graduate students?

 Are there other research opportunities in your department apart from those reserved for graduate student trainees?

 The research opportunities coordinated by our office are restricted to graduate studies applicants.
 In order to determine whether or not other opportunities exist within these labs, you could try contacting the professors individually.
-Information about their research as well as their contact information is listed at the Faculty Members and Associate Members pages.
+Information about their research as well as their contact information is listed here.

 How long does it take to complete a Ph.D. in your department?

-The time required to complete a doctorate in microbiology and immunology will vary with the background of the student.
+The time required to complete a doctorate in human genetics will vary with the background of the student.
 In general, a student entering with a master's degree should plan for a 3-4 year program.